Leaseholders could ‘save thousands of pounds’ under new government reforms

 Retirement properties will be included under these changes, despite the government previously saying they would be excluded.

 And the process of extending a lease is going to be simplified too.
 The cost to extend it will be determined by a government online calculator.
 This will make the process more transparent and removes the need for costly and time-consuming negotiations.
 It is not clear yet whether a formal survey will be required.

 For some leaseholders, these changes could save thousands, to tens of thousands of pounds, according to the Government.

 However, a full timetable detailing when these measures will be put into force has yet to be set out.
-The Government has only just promised to introduce legislation in the next session and we fear that it could be delayed by other legislative pressures and the intense lobbying expected by freeholders who are set to lose out.
+The Government has only just promised to introduce legislation and we fear that it could be delayed or watered down by the intense lobbying by freeholders who are set to lose out.

 How much could I save under new leasehold reforms?

-Once these reforms have been brought in, if you extend your lease, your ground rent will be set at zero.
+Once these reforms have been brought in, there will be a cap on the ground rent that is due when you extend your lease and all future ground rent will be set at zero.
 This will come as a welcome relief to the many homeowners paying vast amounts in ground rent each year.

-But the major savings will happen when you extend your lease too.
+There could be other major savings will happen when you extend your lease too.
 Under the current system, extending your lease can be expensive and the amount you pay can be complicated.
-It will depend on factors like the value of the property and the number of years left on the lease.
+It will depend on factors like the value of the property, the number of years left on the lease and the annual ground rent charge.
 The amount you’ll pay is open to negotiation and at the moment it’s critical you get sound legal advice.

 But under the new system, it should be cheaper and simpler for you to extend your lease.
 Previous costs such as ‘marriage value’, which is defined as the increase in property value once the lease has been extended, will be banned.
 And a new, standardised method of calculating the cost will lead to the creation of an online calculator.
 This means leaseholders will be easily able to see how much an extension to their lease will cost.
 It’ll also show you how much you can buy the freehold for too.